sakhawy/pico-server/README.md

-As any Backend Engineer, I recently lost it to my urge to build an HTTP server from scratch.
+As any Software Engineer, I recently lost to my urge to build an HTTP server from scratch.
 Honestly, this is the perfect chance for me to start writing about technical stuff.
 Since you're already here, how about joining me?
-Come on, grab a drink, I'll be waiting :D
+Come on, grab a drink, I'll be waiting : D

 Ok.
 Here's how we're doing this.
 We're taking a top-down approach.
-We'll start with 1 line of code and try to get as close to "scratch" as we can.
+We'll start with 1 line of code then try to get as close to "scratch" as we can.
 We'll do that by replacing the layers of abstraction (out-of-the-box code) with our custom code.
-While doing that, we were discussing some theory.
+While doing that, we will be discussing some theory.

-I'll be using Python (I put "scratch" in double quotes, please don't kill me in my sleep, I promise it'll be fun!)
+Oh, and BTW, We'll be using Python (please don't kill me in my sleep, I put "scratch" in double quotes, I promise it'll be fun!)

-# Covered Concepts
+# Concepts Covered

 * Berkeley sockets
 * TCP connections